jitendrakyadav/pgmsolutions/readme.txt

 			"w" => means user can write/modify the file's content "x" => means user can "execute" the file.
 This permission is given only if the file is a program.
-			If any of the "rwx" characters is replaced by a "-", this means, that permission has been revoked/dismissed. "rwx" indicates => full permission; "---" indicates => fully denied ii.
+			If any of the "rwx" characters is replaced by a "-", this means, that permission has been revoked/dismissed. "rwx" indicates => full permission; "---" indicates => fully denied
+		Case Study: On a file test.php, i did many kind of permission changes and observed followings:
+			"--x" => If you haven't read permission, It is useless.
+As without read permission, you can't execute a php file.
+			"-w-" => If you haven't read permission, It is useless.
+As without read permission, you can't change/modify a php file.
+			"-wx" => If you haven't read permission, both write & execute permissions are useless.
+As without read permission, you can't change/modify as well as execute the php file.
+			"r-x" => You can read content of the PHP file & execute the same but can't change/modify it's content.
+			"rw-" => You can read content of the PHP file & change/modify the same obviously.
+But surprisingly, i was able to execute as well the PHP file although i haven't access for it.
+I don't know what is the reason behind it, might be due to read permission; but it is shocking fact for me & still i am searching reason of it.
+			"r--" => You can read content of the PHP file but can't change/modify the same obviously.
+But surprisingly, i was able to execute the PHP file although i haven't access for it.
+I don't know what is the reason behind it, might be due to read permission; but it is shocking fact for me & still i am searching reason of it. ii.
 "Owner, group and others": For permission distribution, linux caregorises users in these 3 types.
 			"owner"  => owner permissions apply only to the owner of the file/directory "group"  => group permissions apply only to the group(i.e. on the users which are in that group) that has been assigned for that particular file/directory